The Cost of Insecure Firmware & How to Secure It

 01. September 2025

 Firmware security vulnerabilities expose critical attack vectors that threaten product integrity at the foundational level.
 Firmware attacks have surged 2227% in the US since 2017, creating persistent threats that can compromise entire systems.
-Firmware operates as the foundational trust layer, meaning successful attacks grant attackers deep system access, enable persistent threats, and can cause permanent device damage.
+Firmware operates as the foundational trust layer, meaning successful attacks against firmware security grant attackers deep system access, enable persistent threats, and can cause permanent device damage.

 With new regulations like EU Cyber Resilience Act (CRA), NIS2 Directive, Act on the Protection of Personal Information (APPI), and many others around the world, it is important to avoid one of most dangerous of the 7 modern day sins of product engineering.
-This article covers some of the common firmware vulnerabilities and need for continuous updates.
+This article covers some of the common firmware security vulnerabilities and need for continuous updates.

 Common firmware vulnerabilities

-• Memory safety issues - Buffer overflow conditions persist as primary firmware vulnerabilities, especially in products developed using C or Assembly languages.
+• Memory safety issues - Buffer overflow conditions persist as primary firmware security vulnerabilities, especially in products developed using C or Assembly languages.

 Successful firmware exploitation enables attackers to bypass system-level security controls, escalate privileges, execute undetected operations, and potentially render devices permanently inoperable.
+Strong cybersecurity embedded systems practices are essential to prevent these outcomes.

 Secure boot and encryption essentials

-Ongoing firmware update strategies
+Ongoing Secure firmware update strategies

 Conclusion

-Related Blogs
+Related Pages

 Read More